narthur/beeminder-wiki/wiki/index.md

 [however you like][1].

-To contribute, click the "Edit this page" link at the bottom of any page, including this one!
+To contribute, click the "Edit this page" link at the bottom of any page, including this one.
 Make your edits and then click the green "Propose changes" button.

 [![Contributors][3]][2]